Collection Conservation and Housing

 Following treatment, some materials are routed, as appropriate, for mass deacidification before being sent on for labeling and shelving.

 Materials for which treatment is not the best option or cannot be accomplished are searched and reviewed for reformatting consideration and/or boxing.
 For questions about the review and assessment process, contact the Preservation Services Librarian, Tara Kennedy.
-For inquiries related to reformatting decisions, contact the Interim Head of DRVS, Roberta Pilette.
+For inquiries related to reformatting decisions, contact Head of DRMS, Robert Klingenberger.